Singing cowboy: Rex Allen

 Rex Allen made his debut in films with Republic Pictures' The Arizona Cowboy in 1950.
 He is credited with making the last theatrical singing cowboy Western Phantom Stallion in 1954.

 Vaughn Monroe

-Popular singer Vaughn Monroe filmed two Westerns for Republic Pictures, Singing Guns (1950) and Toughest Man in Arizona (1952) where he sang the hit song Mule Train in the former.
+Popular singer Vaughn Monroe filmed two Westerns for Republic Pictures, Singing Guns (1950) in which he sang the hit song "Mule Train," and Toughest Man in Arizona (1952).